-- better compatibility with other plant protection measures;
+- Better compatibility with other phytosanitary measures

-- additional effect on other pathogens;
+- Additional effects on other pathogens

 |Recommended value Efficiency||Restriction of the indication|

-|over 80 %||None|
+|above 80 %||None|

 With the label claim ‘some control only’, the following warning will be displayed: The instructions for use is to include comprehensive information about the conditions necessary to achieve an appropriate level of effectiveness.

 If required, certain application restraints resp. conditions will be pointed out below “Further conditions of authorization”.